Non-Starch Polysaccharides

 As explained on the page about types of sugar (monosaccharides and disaccharides), there are 4 general categories of carbohydrates which can be listed in increasing size and complexity as:

-The table above helps to explain the "polysaccharide" part of the term non-starch polysaccharides.
+The table above helps to explain the polysaccharide part of the expression non-starch polysaccharides.

 That is: